1and1/Troilus/README.md

             // this interceptor does not support where condition based queries if (!queryData.getWhereConditions().isEmpty()) {
-                throw new InvalidQueryException("query type not supported by casading");
+                throw new InvalidQueryException("where condition based queries are not supported");
             }

             // resolve dependent records